dguo/dannyguo.com/content/blog/why-i-blog.md

 ---
 categories:
   - writing
-date: 2022-04-25
+date: 2022-04-30
 draft: true
 tags:
   - blogging
 title: Why I Blog
 ---

 Some people have asked me why I blog.
-Here are my reasons, in roughly decreasing order of importance to me.
+These are my reasons, in roughly decreasing order of importance to me.

 ## Clarify My Thinking